vivek-booshan/cs220-sp23/assign/midterm.md

 shouldn't print any additional error message, but should exit with exit code 1.

+## Solving the Puzzle

+This section describes the algorithm you should implement to handle the `V` command (to compute a sequence of moves to solve the puzzle.)

+*TODO: write this section*

 ## Reading and Writing PPM Files

 <!--